 eToro spread

 One feature that separates eToro from other trading platforms is that you are not paying any fees directly when buying or selling cryptocurrencies.
 Instead, eToro operates with what they call spread which is the difference between the Buy and Sell price.
-What this means is that your position will be at a loss immediately after buying the cryptocurrency, and this loss will equal the spread that you paid.
+This means your position will be at a loss immediately after buying the cryptocurrency, equaling the spread you paid.

 This spread is also referred to as the broker fee by eToro, which means it could be seen as a fee directly associated with the transaction rather than the buy and sell spread similar to other spot exchanges.
 Transaction fees are generally considered deductible costs and can be included in the cost basis of the asset bought and will offset your capital gains.